Aliases for TRPM7 Gene

 The protein encoded by this gene is both an ion channel and a serine/threonine protein kinase.
 The kinase activity is essential for the ion channel function, which serves to increase intracellular calcium levels and to help regulate magnesium ion homeostasis.
 Defects in this gene are a cause of amyotrophic lateral sclerosis-parkinsonism/dementia complex of Guam.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Jul 2014]

 GeneCards Summary for TRPM7 Gene

 TRPM7 (Transient Receptor Potential Cation Channel Subfamily M Member 7) is a Protein Coding gene.
 Diseases associated with TRPM7 include Amyotrophic Lateral Sclerosis-Parkinsonism/Dementia Complex and Ophthalmomyiasis.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Ion channel transport and Toll-Like receptor Signaling Pathways.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and actin binding.
 An important paralog of this gene is TRPM6.

 UniProtKB/Swiss-Prot for TRPM7 Gene